melezhik/outhentix/README.md

 Optional parameters are passed as hash:

-* check-max-len - truncate check expressions to a \`check-max-len' bytes when generating results:
+* check-max-len - truncate check expressions to a \`check-max-len' bytes when generating results

-Default value is \`40'.
-This is useful debugging long check expressions:
+This is useful when debugging long check expressions:

     use v6;